R-Dson/llama-server-cli.py/README.md

 - If the server fails to start, check the error messages for required settings
 - Ensure your model file path is correct
 - Verify that you have sufficient RAM/VRAM for your model size
+- For API issues, check that both the llama-server and API server are running
+- Port conflicts can be resolved by changing the port in the API settings